Written by Allie Delos Santos

 - You only have to pay for what you use.
 Unlike other subscriptions or services, cloud-based PBX is usually pay-per-usage.

 What’s the Difference Between Hosted and Cloud PBX?

 It’s easy to distinguish the similarities and differences between cloud and hosted PBX.

 Neither of these on-premise solutions requires you to own or purchase any hardware and are accessed via an internet connection.
 However, this is where the similarities end.

 A hosted PBX solution is non-scalable and, in this sense, is very uniform.
 Due to being pay-per-seat, it is suitable for a conventional company that doesn’t need to suddenly hire more employees and has low data consumption.

-Here’s another article if you want to know about the Best Cloud-Based Business Phone System for 2021.
+Here’s another article if you want to know about the Best Cloud-Based Business Phone System.